“Anxiety is a feeling of fear, dread, and uneasiness.

 What is anxiety?

+DotS the definition of anxiety may vary.
 In Anxiety: Summary – What Is Anxiety? the (United States) MedlinePlus’ definition is:

 “Anxiety is a feeling of fear, dread, and uneasiness.
 It might cause you to sweat, feel restless and tense, and have a rapid heartbeat.
 It can be a normal reaction to stress.
 For example, you might feel anxious when faced with a difficult problem at work, before taking a test, or before making an important decision.
 It can help you to cope.
 The anxiety may give you a boost of energy or help you focus.
-But for people with anxiety disorders, the fear is not temporary and can be overwhelming”.3
+But for people with anxiety disorders, the fear is not temporary and can be overwhelming”.2

 Anxiety Disorder